sdujakovi/GitSearcher/README.md

 </div>

-## Korisnički zahtjevi
+## User requirements

-* Osnovna funkcija: pretraga Github repozitorija:
+* Base functionality: Search of GitHub repositorys
-  * rezultat prikazan u listi
+  * show result in a list
-  * element liste mora sadržavat naziv i vrijeme zadnjeg ažuriranja
+  * list item contains name and last update data
-  * prikaz soritran po datumu
+  * list is sorted by last update
-  * klik na određeni repozitorij:
+  * on item click:
-    * novi prozor sa dodatnim detaljima(naziv, zadnje ažuriranje, vlasnik, opis)
+    * new windows with additional data (name, last update, owner, description)